AdamuAbba/hashnode-articles/Bitcoin/Bitcoin/HD wallets - A Breakdown of HD wallets illustrated via a mini Rust app.md

 ## Advantages of HD wallets

-Now that we know what we have some idea of what HD wallets are, let's look at some advantages.
+Now that we know what we have some idea of what HD wallets are, let's look at some advantages

 ### Deriving Unlimited Wallet Addresses